NewAlexandria/leadership_readme/security-practices.md

   * Data breach response, and SLA (maybe the same as our Incidence Response)
   * adding new infosec practices.

+[Atlassian put together a nice collection of pages for the  tech-ops aspects of incident management](https://www.atlassian.com/incident-management).
+Many of them can inspire generalizations

 ### site security

 * entry and access